ruby/www.ruby-lang.org/en/documentation/faq/5/index.md

 3
 ~~~

-The each method of the array data is passed the `do...end` block, and executes
+The each method of the array `data` is passed the `do ... end` block,
-it repeatedly.
-On each call, the block is passed successive elements of the
+and executes it repeatedly.
+On each call, the block is passed successive
-array.
+elements of the array.

-You can define blocks with `{...}` in place of `do...end`.
+You can define blocks with `{ ... }` in place of `do ... end`.

 ~~~
 data = [1, 2, 3]